morr/jquery.appear/README.md

 If you want to fire *appear* event for elements which are close to vieport but are not visible yet, you may add data attributes *appear-top-offset* and *appear-left-offset* to DOM nodes.

-        <div class="postloader" data-appear-top-offset="600">...</div> # appear will be fired when an element is below browser view port for 600 or less pixels
+        <div class="postloader" data-appear-top-offset="600">...</div> # appear will be fired when an element is below browser viewport for 600 or less pixels

 Appear checking can be forced by calling *$.force_appear()*.
 This is usable in cases when page is in initial state (not scrolled and not resized) and you want manually trigger appearance check.